-- physical reactions such as headaches, aches and pain, increased appetite, not sleeping well
+- Physical reactions such as headaches, aches, pains, increased appetite, not sleeping well

 Paraphernalia can also be an indication that someone is abusing or addicted to cocaine.
 Objects like needles for injection, rolled-up pieces of paper for snorting, or powdered covered, flat surfaces may indicate a problem with cocaine.

 According to the National Institute on Drug Abuse, most women who are addicted to cocaine are of childbearing age.
 It is also estimated that about five percent of pregnant women use one or more addictive substances and that there are about 750,000 cocaine-exposed pregnancies every year.

 Due to the negative social stigma surrounding cocaine use by pregnant women and fear of losing their children, many women are unwilling to report their substance use disorders.
 This can potentially lead to certain risks that include a lack of appropriate levels of prenatal care and lower overall health for both the mother and child.

 Cocaine use during pregnancy has been associated with maternal migraines and seizures, premature water break, and separation of the placental from the lining of the uterus (miscarriage).

 Normal cardiovascular changes in pregnant women can also be increased by cocaine use.
 Sometimes, this can cause serious issues like severely high blood pressure, spontaneous miscarriage, preterm labor, and difficult delivery.
 Formal treatment for cocaine addiction may be necessary to reduce these risks.

 Cocaine and Polydrug Use